MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 To view tracking data with the unified labeling client, use the PowerShell commands only, as described in the [admin guide](track-and-revoke-admin.md).

-### Fixes and improvements for the unified labeling scanner
+### Fixes and improvements for the unified labeling scanner - version 2.9.111.0

 The following fixes were delivered in version 2.9.111.0 of the [Azure Information Protection unified labeling scanner](../deploy-aip-scanner.md):